 You’ve probably noticed that you lost weight and burned fat quite quickly at the beginning, but now you don’t see any change whatsoever.
 Now you know why that happened.
 Cardio overload is indicated by symptoms such as fatigue, mood swings, aches, and pains.

 What to do: Ideally, you should never spend an hour just on cardio exercises and make sure you introduce more variety into your fitness regimen.
 Consult your fitness trainer about strength or circuit workouts.
 Remember that more isn’t always better, and the best way to get the most out of your training is to train smart.
 For best results, alternate between cardio and strength training.

-What to do: Get moving before workout with at least 5 minutes of dynamic stretches.
+What to do: Get moving before the workout with at least 5 minutes of dynamic stretches.

-4. You favor amount of reps over range of movement
+4. You favor the number of reps over a range of movement

 5. You get stuck in your routine

 You already know this scenario; when you started your current fitness program, it was difficult and challenging.
 You used to sweat a lot, and those extra pounds were coming off at a fast rate.
 It was amazing!
 But now, you easily complete your routine, there’re almost no sweat marks, and the weight remains the same, unchanged.
 Isn’t it frustrating?
 The reason why this happens is that you got stuck in a routine.